aronwc/mlsm/papers/bachrach12personality/mpriegop.md

 # Assumptions
 - Because of a 58% of women completed the application test, they spend more time on Facebook and that they are more interested in getting feedback on their personality.
 58% is not a big deal.
-- 'One way to help alleviate these is to seek support from friends' Generally big phychological assumptions when they gave explanations to plot results.
+- 'One way to help alleviate these is to seek support from friends' Generally big psychological assumptions when they gave explanations to plot results.
-- The personality test were correctly answered by users and it is a reliable psychology model.
+- The personality test were correctly answered by users and it is a reliable psychological model.

 # Synthesis
 - It was difficult to find assumptions to this research.
 For example, they counted on a large dataset.